murchisd/murchisd.github.io/_posts/2017-06-10-Reddit-Daily-Scrapper.md

 ![reddit logo]({{ site.url }}/assets/reddit/reddit_logo.png)

-Reddit has become one of my favorite sources of cyber security articles.
+Reddit has become one of my favorite sources of cybersecurity articles.
 Several subreddits have excellent write ups and articles for those interested in security, no matter what skill level.

 I also subscribe to daily emails from a few cyber security firms.
 One day, I realized it would be nice to receive a summary of new reddit posts from my favorite subreddits in this fashion.
 So, I decided to spin up a python script to do this.